HestHub/nix-config/blog.md

 - discord
 - slack

-to figure out what is available to install, im using the [NixOS pacakge search](https://search.nixos.org/packages), and a fter a quick check, making sure everything i want to install is available, the config is as simple as writing a couple of lines to my systemPackage attribute like this:
+to figure out what is available to install, I'm using the [NixOS package search](https://search.nixos.org/packages), and after a quick check, making sure everything i want to install is available, the config is as simple as writing a couple of lines to my systemPackage attribute like this:

 ```nix
 environment.systemPackages = with pkgs; [